LePips/Django-Docker-Starter/README.md

 - Implement the ability to add custom front end servers (like React/Vue) in the case the backend is used as a REST api (since djangorestframework is provided in requirements.txt)
 - Ensure portability to other OS's
 - Better print outs
+- Package as a brew formula and/or debian package